shadowspawn/forest-arborist/README.md

 Pre-release. "arm init" is great for trying out on an existing checkout.

-Active development on OS X. Limited testing on Microsoft Windows.
+Active development on macOS.
+Limited testing on Linux and Microsoft Windows.